Course Registration and Enrollment

 Attendance

-Because instructors consider class attendance an integral part of the learning experience, students are required to attend the first class of each course in which they register and adhere to the attendance policy established by the course instructor and stated in the course syllabus.
-It is the student’s responsibility to withdraw from classes they are unable to attend.
-During the 100% refund period, an instructor may, but is not required to, drop a student for non-attendance and/or not meeting the prerequisites for a class.
-For policy governing non-attendance for religious obligations, please refer to Religious Holiday Observations.
+Because class attendance is considered an essential part of the learning experience, students are required to attend the first class session of each course in which they are enrolled and to comply with the attendance policy established by the instructor and stated in the course syllabus.

 Date of Matriculation